State Grand Jury unites law enforcement agencies in gang investigation - South Carolina Radio Network

-The State Grand Jury helped several law enforcement agencies work together on a gang investigation in the Midlands.
+The South Carolina State Grand Jury helped several law enforcement agencies work together on a gang investigation in the Midlands.

-South Carolina Attorney General Alan Wilson announced the indictments of eight people alleging their involvement in the Bloods gang Thursday.
-Those indictments stem from a series of crimes and shootings in April of 2016.
-One of those shootings led to murder charges.
+Attorney General Alan Wilson announced the indictments against eight people in the Midlands on Thursday, claiming their involvement in the Bloods gang.
+Those indictments stem from a series of crimes and shootings in April 2016.
+One of those shootings later resulted in murder charges.

 “This is the great work of the men and women in multiple agencies coming together under the umbrella of the grand jury to bring justice to gang members who are terrorizing these communities,” Wilson said.

-“One of the best uses of the grand jury is to work together among separate jurisdictions,” he said.
-“This case couldn’t have happened without collaboration.”
+“One of the best uses of the grand jury is to work together among separate jurisdictions.
+This case couldn’t have happened without collaboration.”

-The Lexington County Sheriff’s Department, Columbia Police Department, Cayce Police Department and SLED worked on the investigation.
+The Lexington County Sheriff’s Department, Columbia Police Department, Cayce Police Department and State Law Enforcement Division worked on the investigation.

+The accusations include a drive-by shooting at an apartment complex, where investigators accuse some of the defendants of shooting into a group of people they believed to be opposing gang members.
+The only person in the targeted group to be hit by a bullet was a man prosecutors claim was a fellow Blood gang member who died as a result of his injuries.

+“Ironically, in an attempt to shoot rival gang members, they shot one of their own,” Wilson said.
+“Sot’s one of those unfortunate things, but that’s what happened in this case.”

-“Agencies started communicating and determined that these individual crimes were connected to the same individuals and so we were able to use the State Grand Jury here in the attorney general’s office to bring a comprehensive investigation together from multiple agencies and basically have a cohesive unit working together to bring these folks to justice,” Wilson said.
+“Agencies started communicating and determined that these individual crimes were connected to the same individuals and so we were able to use the State Grand Jury… to bring a comprehensive investigation together from multiple agencies and basically have a cohesive unit working together to bring these folks to justice,” Wilson said.

 Once agencies in Lexington County and Columbia realized their crimes were connected, they asked the attorney general’s office for help.